-It is a perfect starter for parties, very good snack to have with evening tea.
+It is a perfect starter for parties, a very good snack to have with evening tea.

-Best thing is that you can make these in advance and heat them up in OTG/microwave/airfryer/hot griddle at the time of serving.
+The best thing is that you can make these in advance and heat them up in OTG/microwave/air fryer/hot griddle at the time of serving.

 This is what most of the vendors do.
 They keep stock of fried laddoos and then either heat them on griddle or refry them.